 Suggested Financial Gifts

-The Trust relies almost entirely on the generosity of each group and individual guests for its financial support.
-Guests at The House of Bread are therefore invited to make a financial gift in line with the current running costs.
+The Trust relies almost entirely on the generosity of groups and guests for its financial support.
+Guests at The House of Bread are invited to make a donation to cover running costs – see Bookings